What We’ll Cover:

 Here’s how you find them.

-First, if you don’t have one already, you’ll need to set up an account in BuzzSumo (they offer free trial period).
+First, if you don’t have one already, set up an account in BuzzSumo (they offer free trial period).

 Once in, type a keyword related to your products or services into the search bar.